pnnl/ruleset-checking-tool/docs/ruleset_functions/G311_exceptions/does_zone_meet_G3_1_1e.md

 		- set result to LIKELY_VESTIBULE: result = `LIKELY_VESTIBULE`
 	- otherwise, if the zone is MAYBE a vestibule: `if is_a_vestibule == MAYBE:`
 		- - set result to MAYBE_VESTIBULE: result = `MAYBE_VESTIBULE`
-	- however, if there is transfer air into the space from an air conditioned zone, it is not eligible, so look for transfer air into the space: `if zone_p.transfer_airflow_rate > 0:`
+	- however, if there is transfer air into the space from an air conditioned zone, it is not eligible, so use the function does_zone_get_cooled_transfer_air to determine if the zone is passively cooled through transfer air: `if does_zone_get_cooled_transfer_air(B-RMI,zone_p.id):`
-		- if the transfer air source zone is air conditioned, the zone is not eligible.
-Find the transfer air source zone - THIS IS NOT YET INCLUDED IN THE SCHEMA AND WILL NEED TO BE UPDATED WITH THE CORRECT VARIABLE NAMES WHEN IT IS INCLUDED: `transfer_air_source_zone = zone_p.transfer_airflow_source_zone`
-		- if the source is air conditioned, the zone is not eligible.
-Use the is_zone_mechanically_cooled to determine if the source zone is mechanically cooled: `if is_zone_mechanically_cooled(P-RMD,source_zone)`:
 		- set result to NO: `result = NO`